Decarbonisation pathways for local authorities, citizen and businesses

 Scientists and researchers from academic institutions and research centres, e.g. climate, mitigation and energy modelliers, urban planning, policy and governance, social, adaptation and behaviour scientists, participation and gender research, who aim to tackle large-scale scientific or societal problems for which existing approaches, methods and technologies need to be further developed.

-Citizens, climate activists and civil society organisations, seeking new forms of participatory innovation and decision making, who will ultimately benefit from the LOCALISED results and outputs.
+Citizens, climate activists and civil society organisations, seeking new forms of participatory innovation and decision making.

 European Commission Directorate Generals and institutions to see advances in the implementation of the EU Green Deal objectives through impact relates results of Horizon 2020 projects and to add to institutional knowledge platforms as e.g. Climate-ADAPT.